 - Multicultural Student Life offers programs, leadership development, and opportunities for involvement.

 - Student Media provides ways to get involved in print, digital, and video production.

-RecSports will provide in-person and virtual fitness classes and programs.
-TRECS will be open with social distancing and enhanced cleaning protocols.
+RecSports provides in-person and virtual fitness classes and programs.
+TRECS is open with social distancing and enhanced cleaning protocols.

 Sororities and fraternities

-Students can enjoy plenty of favorite rituals on campus, with a few modifications to keep everyone healthy and safe.
+Students can enjoy favorite campus traditions with a few modifications to keep everyone healthy and safe.

 - The Torchbearer still has a burning flame and is still a great spot for selfies (with a mask).